Popocatépetl and Iztaccíhuatl

-Popocatépetl and Iztaccíhuatl refers to the volcanoes Popocatépetl ("the Smoking Mountain") and Iztaccíhuatl ("white woman" in Nahuatl, sometimes called the Mujer Dormida "sleeping woman" in Spanish) in Iztaccíhuatl–Popocatépetl National Park, which overlook the Valley of Mexico and the various myths explaining their existence.
+Popocatépetl and Iztaccíhuatl refers to the volcanoes Popocatépetl ("the Smoking Mountain") and Iztaccíhuatl ("White (like salt) woman" in Nahuatl, sometimes called the Mujer Dormida "sleeping woman" in Spanish) in Iztaccíhuatl–Popocatépetl National Park, which overlook the Valley of Mexico and the various myths explaining their existence.
 The most common variety relates the Nahua romance of the princess Iztaccíhuatl and the warrior Popocatépetl.
 This tale is recorded in several different versions.

 A summary based on one version as recounted at a September 2006 "Myth, Mortals and Immortality: Works from the Museo Soumaya de México" exhibition at the Smithsonian Institution.

 Náhua legends

 In Aztec mythology, Iztaccíhuatl was a princess who fell in love with one of her father's warriors, Popocatépetl.
 The emperor sent Popocatépetl to war in Oaxaca, promising him Iztaccíhuatl as his wife when he returned (which Iztaccíhuatl's father presumed he would not).
 Iztaccíhuatl was falsely told that Popocatépetl had died in battle, and believing the news, she died of grief.
 When Popocatépetl returned to find his love dead, he took her body to a spot outside Tenochtitlan and kneeled by her grave.
 The gods covered them with snow and changed them into mountains.
 Iztaccíhuatl's mountain is called "Sleeping Woman" (Though the Nahuatl name literally means "White Woman" from iztāc "white" and cihuātl "woman") because it resembles a woman lying on her back, and is often covered with snow — the peak is sometimes nicknamed La Mujer Dormida, "The Sleeping Woman".
 Popocatépetl became an active volcano, raining fire on Earth in blind rage at the loss of his beloved.

 A different tale was told by the Nahuatl-speakers of Tetelcingo, Morelos, according to whom Iztaccíhuatl was the wife of Popo, but Xinantécatl wanted her, and he and Popocatépetl hurled rocks at each other in anger.
-This was the genesis of the rocky mountain ranges of the continental divide and the Trans-Mexican volcanic belt that lie between the two mountains.
+This was the genesis of the rocky mountain ranges of the continental divide and the Trans-Mexican Volcanic Belt that lie between the two mountains.
 Finally Popocatépetl, in a burst of rage, flung an enormous chunk of ice, decapitating the Nevado de Toluca.
 This is why the Nevado is flat-topped, with wide shoulders but no head.
 Conceivably this legend preserves the memory of catastrophic eruptions.
+There is a map called the "Mapa de peligros del Volcán Popocatépetal" (1995) created to forecast Popocatépetl's eruptions, linked to the legend of his lost Iztaccíhuatl.

 The most popular legend about Iztaccíhuatl and Popocatépetl comes from the ancient Nahuas.
 As it comes from an oral tradition, there are many versions of the same story, along with poems and songs telling this story: